NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 ### Limitations

 1. Only Electricity end-use is supported
 2. Only 1 construction year is supported.
+Note that the `Inflation Rate During Construction` parameter can be used to partially account for longer construction periods.

 ## Using SAM Economic Models with Existing GEOPHIRES Inputs